markisha64/ddw3/README.md

 # ddw3

-This is a full decompilation project of the PS1 video games "Digimon World 3" / "Digimon World 2003".
+This is a full decompilation project of the PS1 video game "Digimon World 2003".

-The name stands for "Decompilation - Digimon World 3/2003"
+The name stands for "Decompilation - Digimon World 2003"

 # Status